 Dilapidated versus Renovated

-I have tried to compare the old photographs of Thirumalai Nayakar Palace with the new views, in an effort to highlight the resources and work that has been induced into renovating this- once dilapidated palace.
+I have tried to compare the old photographs of Thirumalai Nayakar Palace with the new views, in an effort to highlight the resources and work that has been inducted into renovating this- once dilapidated palace.

 When so much of effort has been put to renovate heritage structures, then why don’t we maintain them in true earnest?
 I could see scribblings on the walls, on the pillars even on some of the sculptures!
 Appalling indeed…